 To stay fresh, you will need to change your clothes every day.
-Personally, i believe that you also need to change out of your day clothes for bed., and that means PJs.
+Personally, I believe that you also need to change out of your day clothes for bed, and that means PJs.
 The carriages will warm up during the night, and the duvets provided are quite thick, so I would recommend a pair of shorts and a t-shirt.

 Gents – If you wear boxer shorts, these could do for these purposes but do bear in mind that if you need to pop to the bathroom, people are going to see you in your undies.
 If you prefer tighty-whiteys, then please do get some shorts to sleep in!

 Ladies – There are lots of PJ sets with shorts and strap top but I think a full t-shirt is better.
 It allows you to dispense with your bra overnight, this will help keep you fresh.
-It also means you don’t wake up accidentally exposing your bra or lack of to the rest of your cabin-mates.
+It also means you don’t wake up accidentally exposing your bra, or lack of, to the rest of your cabin-mates.

 Warm Weather Protection

 Russia, in winter, is cold.
+No surprises there.